Artwork Page for The Red Kerchief

 This painting depicts Monet's first wife, Camille, outside on a snowy day passing by the French doors of their home at Argenteuil.
 Her face is rendered in a radically bold Impressionist technique of mere daubs of paint quickly applied, just as the snow and trees are defined by broad, broken strokes of pure white and green.

-An oil painting of a woman wearing a red kerchief, standing in the snow, and looking at us through glass doors.
+A vertically oriented oil painting depicts a woman wearing a red kerchief, standing in the snow, and looking at us through glass doors.

 The Red Kerchief